+Contact Information:

-Commissioner of Agriculture & Commerce 121 North Jefferson Street Jackson, MS 39201
+Commissioner of Agriculture & Commerce

-Phone: (601) 359-1100 Fax: (601) 354-6290 www.mdac.ms.gov
+121 North Jefferson St.

+Jackson 39201

+601-359-1100

+webmanager@mdac.ms.gov

+www.mdac.ms.gov

-Public Service Commissioner - Central District (1) BRENT BAILEY
+Public Service Commissioner - Central District (1)

+BRENT BAILEY

 Brent Bailey was elected to serve his first term as Public Service Commissioner for the Central District of Mississippi beginning in January 2020.
 Commissioner Bailey is a graduate of Carthage High School.
-He attended East Central Community College before transferring to Mississippi State University to earn his degree in Agricultural and Biological Engineering in 1994 while earning a letter and scholarship as a football walkon.
-He received the MSU College of Agriculture and Life Sciences Alumni Achievement Award for contributions to the economic viability of the state agriculture and forestry sectors.
+He attended East Central Community College before transferring to Mississippi State University to earn his degree in Agricultural and Biological Engineering in 1994, while earning a letter and scholarship as a football walk-on.
+He received the MSU

+College of Agriculture and Life Sciences Alumni Achievement Award for contributions to the economic viability of the state agriculture and forestry sectors.
 Prior to taking office.
-Commissioner Bailey served as State Activities Coordinator with the 25x'25 Initiative.
-He began in October 2006, working with a broad cross-section of Mississippians and Southeastern stakeholders to mobilize support for energy efficiency and renewable energy solutions, and to convey consumers' role in a new national energy strategy.
-Before joining the 25x'25 Initiative, he worked at private companies and nonprofit organizations, including Pickering, Inc. and the Mississippi Farm Bureau Federation.
+Commissioner Bailey served as State Activities Coordinator with the 25x25 Initiative.
+He began in October 2006, working with a broad crosssection of Mississippians and Southeastern stakeholders to mobilize support for energy efficiency and renewable energy solutions, and to convey consumers' role in a new national energy strategy.
+Before joining the 25x25 Initiative, he worked at private companies and nonprofit organizations, including Pickering, Inc. and the Mississippi Farm Bureau Federation.
 Prior to being elected.
-Commissioner Bailey participated in numerous dockets and rule-making proceedings at the Mississippi Public Service Commission.
-Today, he continues to represent the interests of consumers while advancing the economic development of the
+Commissioner Bailev participated in numerous dockets and rulemaking proceedings at the Mississippi Public Service Commission, Today, he continues to represent the interests of consumers while advancing the economic development of the state.

 Commissioner Bailey currently serves on three committees of the National Association of Regulatory Utility Commissioners (NARUC): the Subcommittee on Nuclear Issues-Waste Disposal, the Committee on Energy Resources and the Environment, and the Committee on Critical Infrastructure.
-Commissioner Bailey is a member of the new five-year Nuclear Energy Partnership launched by NARUC and the Department of
+Commissioner Bailey is a member of the new five-year Nuclear Energy Partnership launched by NARUC and the Department of Energy, representing 17 states and the U.S. Virgin Islands.
+Commissioner Bailey is also a member of the Board of Directors of the Organization of MISO States, which includes 15 states, the City of New Orleans and the providence of Manitoba,